ChristophAnastasiades/Lingallery/README.md

 ```

 ### Picture Element
 Sometimes you might want to display different images depending on the user's screen size.
 Responsive images in Lingallery are possible with this addon.
 You can specify both a `type` and a `media` attribute.
+Be sure to enable the addon by setting `enablePictureElement: true` in the `addons` object.

 ```
 <lingallery